sinistro25/Mine-app/README.md

 # Mine app

 Mine app is a simple minesweeper clone.
 It uses the SFML library for the GUI.
+It is a project that I made with my sister to teach her the usage of OOP and mutiple files.

 ## Dependencies